lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Fragmentation Examples

-This section provides examples of different fragment delivery reliability options possible on the basis of this specification.
+This section provides examples for the different fragment delivery reliability modes specified in this document.

-{{Fig-Example-Unreliable}} illustrates the transmission of an IPv6 packet that needs 11 fragments in the No ACK option.
-Where FCN is always 1 bit.
+{{Fig-Example-Unreliable}} illustrates the transmission in No-ACK mode of an IPv6 packet that needs 11 fragments.
+FCN is 1 bit wide.

 ~~~~
         Sender               Receiver